-… to the website for the NOTTINGHAMSHIRE LOCAL HISTORY ASSOCIATION.
-NLHA was formed in 1953 to bring together people and organisations interested in all aspects of local history in the county.
+… to the website for the NOTTINGHAMSHIRE LOCAL HISTORY ASSOCIATION which was formed in 1953 to bring together people and organisations interested in all aspects of local history in the county.

-The Angel Row Forum takes place in the Local Studies Library on Angel Row in Nottingham and was established as a free event for anyone with an active interest in local history, be they a consumer, a researcher, a family historian, a student or a professional.
-The intention is always to encourage topical discussion and the sharing of information about all kinds of local history related activities in and around Nottingham.
+The Angel Row Forum takes place in the Local Studies Library on Angel Row in Nottingham and was established as a FREE event for anyone with an active interest in local history.
+We hold meetings four times each year and the next one will be on Tuesday 5th February 2019 where Vince Eager will tell a personal history of pop.

 There is an ever-changing and growing News section on the site, where you can follow local, regional and national developments in local history.
 We also maintain a list of the local history societies in the county, and a calendar of events, as well as a page of useful links. and a list of speakers.

 The cost of being a member is only £10 a year, so why not join us today!
 If you have any events which you would like to be included in the calendar of events then please send details to John Parker, our Chairman (see the Contact us page for John’s email and postal addresses).